PHYS3888/Tutorial_DynamicalSystems/README.md

 3. Normalize each eigenvector (columns of `v`) by its first value to verify the eigendirections identified in lectures.

 Identify the values of _a_, _b_, _c_, and _d_ for the definition of the linear ODE and use _BDT_ to verify that the vector field is consistent with the qualitative portrait presented the lecture and reproduced below.

-(NB: Due to the unstable eigendirection, `v_1`, the system will flow out to infinity, so it helps to set a very tight time range by clicking the 'Time Domain' setting, e.g., up to 2 time units).
+_Note:_ Due to the unstable eigendirection, `v_1`, the system will flow out to infinity, so it helps to set a very tight time range by clicking the 'Time Domain' tickbox, e.g., up to a maximum of 1 time unit.

 Change the initial conditions to verify that you can get the predicted shapes of trajectories shown in the predicted phase portrait.

+_Suggestion:_ You can click the 'Initial Conditions' tickbox to set a range for x and y as -1 to 1, and then explore the system's behavior by clicking the RAND button.

 ![Phase portrait](figs/LinearDynamicalSystem.png)